yiliu-mt/mtasr_examples_cpp/README.md

 You should also specify the URL and port of the ASR server.

 If a authorization token is given, you should specify the TOKEN as well.
+If you don't have the token, do not specify `--token TOKEN` in the command line.

 ``` sh
 export GLOG_logtostderr=1